Kernix13/cy-pathway-readmes/web-dev.md

 Depending on your project, some of these items may be useful as headings/sections:

 - Additional Notes
+- Disclaimer or Legal disclaimer
+- Bugs and Issues or Reporting issues
+- Help & Support
 - Notes
 - Live Demo
 - Abstract